JuanCarcedo/JuanCarcedo/README.md

 - Files - Function Converter: Gather data from a file, execute the calculations required and then save the results into another file.
 - Task Manager: Base for a task manager program with admin and user menus and options.
 - finance_calculator: Interest calculation on a loan or an investment (simple, compound).
+- Email platform simple simulator: Simulator of an inbox.

 Help to other members' repositories:
 - [heavenshell/py-pixela](https://github.com/heavenshell/py-pixela): Fixing a bug --> [#105](https://github.com/heavenshell/py-pixela/pull/105).